 This immersive, hokey, utterly engaging production is one of the memorable plays to see this season.
 In fact, it almost feels as if you don’t just see it, you are in it.
 The audience is dispersed around a gorgeous set, seated at rows and tables, some on the stage, backed by red drapes and paintings, as actors move through the aisles and on risers.
 Sometimes lighted chandeliers descend or disco lights flash.
 Everything seems red, white and black.

-The story — music, lyrics, and book by Dave Mallory — is the Natasha-Andrei-Anatoly love triangle from Tolstoy’s “War and Peace.”
-To put it succinctly, “Natasha is young and Andrei isn’t there.”
+The story — music, lyrics, and book by Dave Mallory — is the Natasha-Andrey-Anatole love triangle from Tolstoy’s “War and Peace.”
+To put it succinctly, “Natasha is young and Andrey isn’t there.”

-Andrei is her betrothed, away at war.
+Andrey is her betrothed, away at the Napoleonic war.
 So maybe it’s a satire on hokey opera compounded by a complicated Russian novel.
 Where, as one character explains, everyone has nine different names.

 I saw the two previous off-off Broadway performances, at Ars Nova on West 54th Street in 2012 and in the Meatpacking District a year later; loved them both.
 At those venues, patrons were seated at small tables furnished with vodka and pirogis and actors moved around them; you felt like you were in a nightclub.

 This time, no vodka, but at the start, actors walk through the audience, throwing out boxes of the iconic Russian dumplings.
 One performer embraces a lady at a table near the stage.